 - Salvatore Mele, CERN

-The Outreach Steering Group (OSG) is responsible for fostering discussion and collaboration among the ORCID community.
-The OWG helps to build relationships with stakeholders, organizes bi-annual Outreach meetings, and creates outreach messaging, content, and materials.
+The Communications Steering Group (CSG) (formerly the Outreach Steering Group) is responsible for fostering discussion and collaboration among the ORCID community.
+The CSG helps to build relationships with stakeholders, creates outreach messaging, content, and materials, and oversees bi-annual Outreach meetings.

 - Rennie Guida, IEEE